Informationsmanagement (IFM)

 Scope: Lecture (2 SWS), Exercise (2 SWS) / Total 6 CP

-Exam: The course includes a module examination consisting of the written examination (120 minutes) and the assessment of the cross-semester group project work.
-The module grade is composed as follows: 80% written exam, 20% cross-semester project work.
+Exam: The course includes a module examination consisting of the written examination (120 minutes), a group presentation in the flipped classroom and the assessment of the group project.
+The module grade is composed as follows: 60% written exam, 20% group presentation, 20% group project.
 Registration for the exam is done via VIPA.

 Language: German